 Text reads: Going Extra

-Priced at £200 for up to one hour, pre-wedding sessions (also known as "engagement shoots") are relaxed, specially priced couple's photo shoots which take place in Aberdeen.
+Priced at £300 for up to one hour, pre-wedding sessions (also known as "engagement shoots") are relaxed, specially priced couple's photo shoots which take place in Aberdeen.

 For couples who feel awkward in front of the camera, a pre-wedding session can be an invaluable way of putting you at ease before your wedding day.
-They're also a great chance for us to get to know each other a bit better AND they give you gorgeous photos to pop in with invitations.
+They're also a great chance for us to get to know each other a bit better AND they give you gorgeous photos to pop in with your invitations.

 Pre-wedding sessions are available on school days and Sundays.
 Additional dates may be available by arrangement - I'll always try to squeeze you in!